espressif/idf-eclipse-plugin/README.md

 * Navigate to “C/C++  -> “CMake” preference page
 * Click `Add..` and this will launch the New CMake Toolchain configuration dialog
 * Browse CMake toolchain `Path`.
 Example: `/Users/kondal/esp/esp-idf/tools/cmake/toolchain-esp32.cmake`
-* Select GCC Xtensa Toolchain compiler from the drop-down list. example: `esp32 xtensa /Users/kondal/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc`
+* Select GCC Xtensa Toolchain compiler from the drop-down list.
+Example: `esp32 xtensa /Users/kondal/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc`

-**ADDITIONAL NOTE:**  Eclipse CDT has a bug in saving the toolchain preferences, hence it's recommenmded to restart the Eclipse before we move further configuring the launch target.
+**NOTE:**  Eclipse CDT has a bug in saving the toolchain preferences, hence it's recommenmded to restart the Eclipse before we move further configuring the launch target.

 ## Configuring Launch target
 Next we need to tell CDT to use the toolchain for our project.
 This is accomplished through the Launch Bar, the new widget set you see on the far left of the toolbar.
 And this will be shown only when you've a project in the project explorer.